kshitijreal/kshitijreal.github.io/_pages/about.md

 | **Explaining**    | Molecule Captioning            | Generation       | ChEBI-20                                           | 26407               | 100   | BLEU, Chemists, etc.         |

-For evaluation, we employed metrics tailored to each task.
+For evaluation, metrics tailored to each task were employed.
 For example, accuracy and F1 score were used for classification tasks like property prediction, while BLEU and exact match were used for text generation tasks like molecule captioning.

 **LLMs Evaluated**

-We evaluated five popular LLMs: GPT-4, GPT-3.5, Davinci-003, Llama, and Galactica.
+Five popular LLMs were evaluated: GPT-4, GPT-3.5, Davinci-003, Llama, and Galactica.
 These models were tested in both zero-shot and few-shot in-context learning settings to understand their performance with varying levels of context.

 ### Benchmark Process